The random heat equation in dimensions three and higher: the homogenization viewpoint: Introduction

 The next two sections of the paper are devoted to the parameters $a$ and $\nu$ obtained in \cite{GRZ17}.
 In \secref{noisestrength}, we prove \thmref{noiseexpr} regarding the effective noise strength $\nu$, showing that it is directly related to the spatial decay of correlations of the stationary solution.
 In Section~\ref{sec:effective-diffusivity}, we first show how the effective diffusivity can be recovered from the formal asymptotic expansion \eqref{expansion}; see expression \eqref{oura} below.
 However, as the correctors that appear in the asymptotic expansion may not be stationary (especially in lower dimensions), this formula does not necessarily make sense directly.
 Instead, we devise an approximation procedure via a sequence of problems on long but finite time intervals and then pass to the limit.
 This is the content of \thmref{aSTthm}.
 Finally, in the last two sections we establish our convergence results for the formal asymptotic expansion: the strong convergence (\thmref{convergence}) in \secref{convergence}, and the weak convergence (\thmref{weakconvergence}) in \secref{weakconvergence}.

 As we have emphasized above, the Markov chain introduced in \cite{GRZ17} plays a key technical role in the analysis throughout the paper.
 However, the key observation of \cite{GRZ17} is that on microscopically long time scales, the Markov chain mixes exponentially fast so that its partial sum essentially behaves like a Brownian motion.
 Our results still hold when the noise $V$ is taken to be white rather than colored in time.
 In that case the Brownian motion is not tilted by the environment, and the Markov chain is just its i.i.d.\ Gaussian increments, even on microscopically short time scales.
 Thus, the reader may find it helpful on first reading to ignore the time correlations and pretend that the Markov chain is in fact a sequence of i.i.d.\ Gaussian random increments, which eliminates the need for most of the technicalities introduced in \secref{GRZreview}.
+The analysis of \cite{GRZ17} constructing the Markov chain is orthogonal to the new applications of this chain in the present paper.